Agri99/Agri99/README.md

-- I’m an IT Enthusiast
+- I’m a self-taught Software Developer
-- I’m interesting on Programming, Cybersecurity and IT Support
+- I’m interesting on Programming
-- I'm currently engaged in a deep dive program for IT Support
+- I'm currently engaged in a deep dive Python Language
 - https://www.linkedin.com/in/agriana-abdul-goni-708534186/

 <!---